phillyc/phillyc.github.io/project/pages/depth_first_search.md

-# Nested comments in Python using a Depth First Search
+title: Nested comments in Python using a Depth First Search
+date: 2014-06-22 11:00

      class Comment(models.Model):